-Creating a world class transport gateway for Leeds and economic opportunities for the city and the wider region.
+Creating more rail capacity, a world class gateway and economic opportunities for Yorkshire.

 - 'Phase 2b'

 HS2 will integrate with Northern Powerhouse Rail and local transport to relieve congestion, improve reliability and speed up journey times.
 The new station at Leeds, the busiest in the North, will provide extra capacity for more local rail services.
 The capacity released by HS2 could also more than double evening peak seats from Leeds to Doncaster.
 HS2 could also see the amount of hourly services double between Leeds and eastern towns such as Newark, Grantham and Retford, with direct services to Norwich and Cambridge possible.
 HS2 will also provide the opportunity for more direct London services to places such as Bradford, Harrogate, and Selby.

 - East Midlands Hub, HS2 time 27 minutes

 - Birmingham Interchange, HS2 time 46 minutes, current time 148 minutes.

 - Birmingham, HS2 time 49 minutes, current time 118 minutes